CEREAL-es/CEREAL/index.md

    <p width="90%"> <b>Figure 3.</b> t-SNE projection of the embedding spaces.
 The Spanish words equivalent to the English "corn" differ across countries and also do the neighbouring words and their position.</p> </div>
 </p>

-As example, we induce the VARILEX word dictionaries using VecMap on CEREAL embeddings [1]: <br>
+As example of the importance, we induce the VARILEX word dictionaries using VecMap on CEREAL embeddings [1]: <br>
 <div class="row2cols">
   <div class="column2cols left">
   <p align="center"><img src="img/accsBLIbigEX_oscar.png"  width="400"  alt="Accuracy on BLI" title="Accuracy on BLI"></p>